 Climb some mountains– why not get some great views while exercising?
 Head to the foothills of the Andes into the Parque Cordillera.
 These can be reached by public transport from San Carlos de Apoquindo or La Reina and offer a variety of different treks around the park.
 Any trek offers stunning views of the city.
 My personal favourite is the Alto las Vizcachas trek.

 See a vineyard – Chilean wine is world-famous not to mention delicious and there are many vineyards very close to the city centre.
-If you have a whole day to spare I’d recommend a wine tour of the Casablanca or a Central Valley Tour with Travelan Tours, or if you’re pushed for time, Santa Rita, Concha y Toro and Cousiño Macul are located at just a stone’s throw away from the city and can even be reached by public transport.
+If you have a whole day to spare I’d recommend a wine tour of the Casablanca or a Central Valley Tour, or if you’re pushed for time, Santa Rita, Concha y Toro and Cousiño Macul are located at just a stone’s throw away from the city and can even be reached by public transport.

 I would love to hear your thoughts on what to do in Santiago.
 If you’ve spent 36 hours in Santiago recently let me know!
 Please comment below, and let me know if you have any questions.